 Always take a pencil and a scale with you, make diagrams whenever possible while attempting the questions, your diagrams will make a great impression on the checker’s mind, so make it happen.

-Time means marks, do not spend more time on doing a particular question, here the experience comes in play.
-More the previous year or sample papers you have solved before, the clearer you will become about the time management on each question.
+Time means marks, do not spend more time on doing a particular question, here the experience comes into play.
+The more the previous year or sample papers you have solved before, the clearer you will become about the time management on each question.

 11. Don’t leave the exam hall soon, you are not done yet.

-Don’t be in a hurry to leave the examination hall after completing your exam, wait to the last second of the exam.
-Cross check your answer sheet twice, thrice and again and again.
+Don’t be in a hurry to leave the examination hall after completing your exam, wait until the last second of the exam.
+Cross-check your answer sheet twice, thrice, and again and again.
 If you are thinking that you have done everything correctly then, you are absolutely wrong.